DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 });
 ```

+## Call Selectors and Client Functions from Client-Side Code

-## Import Functions to be Used as Client Function Dependencies
+### Import Functions to be Used as Client Function Dependencies

 Assume you have a JS file `utils.js` with a function you need to use as a client function dependency in your test file.